-In 2015, an estimated 600 babies were born in Broward County with Neonatal Abstinence Syndrome (NAS) because their mothers used opioids during pregnancy.
+Approximately 600 babies are born in Broward County annually with Neonatal Abstinence Syndrome (NAS) because their mothers used opioids during pregnancy.
 These babies are the hardest hit by the opioid epidemic because they are born with withdrawal symptoms from drug exposure in-utero and require lengthy stays for treatment.
 In response to this crisis, we created the Mothers in Recovery (MIR) program to reduce the number of babies born with NAS.

 How We Treat Maternal Addiction